trayla/ssp/README.md

 - An understanding of Linux based system management and command line tools
 - An understanding of virtualization with KVM
 - Knowledge about operating a Kubernetes platform
-- A basic understanding about Gluster
+- A basic understanding of GlusterFS

 ### Necessary preliminaries